isa-ulisboa/greends-dms-exercises/dms_ex_16_index.md

 The goal of this exercise is to demonstrate why we need to carefully organise data on a database, and the benefit of indexes.

+>
+> This exercise does not require a submission.
+>

 ## Introduction

 Database normalization has the main purpose to provide consistency in your data.